 Does Medicare Plan G Cover Prescription Drugs?

-We talked about Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc...., B, and C above, but we skipped over Medicare Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions...., which is Medicare’s prescription drug coverage program.
+We talked about Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care...., B, and C above, but we skipped over Medicare Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each..., which is Medicare’s prescription drug coverage program.
 The bad news is that it’s not included with any Medicare supplement insurance policies, including Plan G, but Part D plans are available for as little as $20 or so in most areas.

 The nice thing about Medicare Part D plans is they are a stand-alone plan, so you can get the best prescription drug coverage for your specific needs.
 If you have regular prescriptions, you’ll need to do a little research to find the prescription drug plan that offers you the best price on your prescriptions.